Last Updated on September 13, 2023

 A ristretto and a long shot are both espresso, but a ristretto uses less water and a shorter extraction time to create a more concentrated shot than a regular espresso.
 A long shot uses more water and a longer extraction time to create a less concentrated coffee.

-A long shot is the opposite.
+A long shot is an espresso pulled with more water, resulting in a larger volume and a diluted taste compared to standard espresso.
+So it’s the opposite of a ristretto.
 Here, extra water is used for the brew and it is pulled for a similar or slightly longer duration than an espresso.
-A long shot can also be known as a lungo, caffe lungo, or café allongé.
+A long shot can also be known as a long espresso, lungo, caffe lungo, or café allongé.

 Double espresso vs. long shot